hasangural/Jumpoint/readme.md

   </a>
 </p>
 <h1 align="center">
- Jumpoint VMs using with Azure Bastion - Preview Version 1.0
+ Jumpoint VMs using with Azure Bastion - Public Preview Version 0.1
 </h1>

 <h3 align="center">
-  ⚛ 📄 🚀
+ 🌌 📄 🚀
 </h3>
 <h3 align="center">
   Jumpoint is simple solution to access your resources using with Azure Bastion.